 Preparation of Leaf Extract

 The fresh leaves of P. americana were washed in a running tap water to remove debris and were then air dried for two weeks, till a constant weight was obtained.
 The dried leaves were grounded into fine powder to increase surface area and weighed.
 The powdered form was mixed with distilled water by dissolving 226 gram of the power in 1600 ml of distilled water.
 The mixture was then allowed to steep for 24 hours to facilitate the extraction of flavors, nutrients, and active ingredients.
 The liquid was subsequently filtered to separate the solid residues from the extract.
-The resultant extract was stored in a glass container and keep in refrigerator for further analysis or use.
+The resultant extract was stored in a glass container and kept in a refrigerator for further analysis or use.

 Chemical and reagents

-All chemicals and reagents used for this research are of analytical grade.
-CdCl₂ (CAS No: 7440-439) from Sigma-Aldrich USA was purchased from De-Integrated Laboratories Limited, Alakahia, Rivers State, while all other reagents were purchased from Alpha Pharmacy and Stores, Rivers State, Nigeria.
+All chemicals and reagents used for this research were of analytical grade.
+CdCl₂ (CAS No: 7440-439) from Sigma-Aldrich USA, purchased from De-Integrated Laboratories Limited, Alakahia, Rivers State, while all other reagents were purchased from Alpha Pharmacy and Stores, Rivers State, Nigeria.

 Experimental design